lmolinar/prisma-team-management/README.md

 npm install
 ```

-In order to run it the application expects a set of environment variables that should allow to create and initialize the database on your local machine.
+In order to run the application, it expects a set of environment variables that should allow to create and initialize the database on your local machine.
 Make sure you've a running postgreSQL server on your local environment and set the following variables:

 ```